Open science and research

 Publishing agreements

-Compliance with the requirements of the funder in the publishing agreements
+Compliance with the requirements of the funder in publishing agreements

-In externally funded research projects, the ownership of copyright of all project results is transferred to Aalto University on the basis of Annex 1 to the employment contract.
-With regard to the scientific publications resulting from the externally financed projects, Aalto University is responsible, in relation to the funder, for complying with the funder's open science and open access publishing requirements.
-In accordance with the copyright policy, Aalto University transfers the signing of publishing agreement to a researcher, provided that the publishing agreement meets the requirements of the funder.
+In externally funded research projects, copyright ownership of all project results is transferred to Aalto University in accordance with Annex 1 of the employment contract.
+For scientific publications resulting from such projects, Aalto University is responsible for ensuring compliance with the funder's open science and open access publishing requirements.
+In accordance with its copyright policy, Aalto University transfers the signing of publishing agreements to the researcher, provided that the agreement complies with the funder’s requirements.

-Please check the Funders' open science reguirements before signing the publishing agreement.
-For example, the funder may have requirements related to the immediate open access publishing and licenses.
+Please check your funders' open science requirements before signing the publishing agreement.
+For example, the funder may have requirements related to immediate open access publishing and licenses.

 Publishing agreement and self-archiving